royNiladri/omscs-journey/terms/ml4t.md

 {% assign term = site.data.terms | where_exp: "term", "page.url contains term.url" | first %}

 # Recommended Prerequisites
 This is one of those classes that assume very little of your background and gives you enough time and support to bootstrap.
-Some basic knowledge of Python and statistics will help, but you'll get enough time to ramn up during the first half of the course.
-Schedules, reading links and projects from perious term can be found on the [course website](http://lucylabs.gatech.edu/ml4t).
+Some basic knowledge of Python and statistics will help, but you'll get enough time to ramp up during the first half of the course.
+Schedules, reading links and projects from previous term can be found on the [course website](http://lucylabs.gatech.edu/ml4t).

 # Development Environment
 - VS Code [Extensions listed below]